-If the District rejects the application, the District shall state in the notification letter the specific reasons for the rejection.
-A parent or guardian, or the student if the student is over eighteen (18) years of age, may appeal the District's decision to deny the application to the State Board of Education.
-The appeal must be in writing to the State Board of Education via certified mail, return receipt requested, no later than ten (10) calendar days, excluding weekends and legal holidays, after the notice of rejection was received from the District.
+If the District rejects the application, the district shall state in the notification letter the specific reasons for the rejection.
+A parent or guardian, or the student if the student is over eighteen (18) years of age, may appeal the district's decision to deny the application to the State Board of Education.
+The appeal must be in writing to the State Board of Education via hand delivery or certified mail, return receipt requested, no later than ten (10) calendar days, excluding weekends and legal holidays, after the notice of rejection was received from the district.